In the spotlight

 Checks on data ingest

-Datasets are deposited by researchers or organisations themselves in DANS EASY (DANS. n.d.b.).
+Datasets are deposited by researchers or organisations themselves in DANS EASY or DANS Data Station (DANS. n.d.b.).
 RDNL made a movie about this (RDNL, 2016).
 The dataset used as an example in the movie can be found in DANS EASY (Gemeente Dordrecht, 2011).

 The depositor takes care of the description of the datasets in metadata fields according to the international standard Dublin Core (DCMI, n.d.).
 Files belonging to the dataset can be uploaded during ingest.
 The depositor can compress several files into one ZIP file.
 When this ZIP file is uploaded, the system unpacks it automatically.
 In consultation with DANS, large datasets can also be delivered using a file transfer service.